xcore/sc_lcd/doc/api.rst

 	The defines FREQ_DIVIDEND and FREQ_DIVISOR are used to calculate the frequency of the clock used for LCD.
 The frequency configured = (FREQ_DIVIDEND / FREQ_DIVISOR) in MHz

 **LCD_FAST_WRITE**
 	The define enables a faster LCD write function, however, it produces more code.
 Use when a 25MHz pixel clock is required.
+It cannot be used with LCD_HOR_PULSE_WIDTH > 0 or LCD_VERT_PULSE_WIDTH > 0 as horizontal and veritcal sync signals are not supported in LCD_FAST_WRITE mode.

 API
 +++